-Greenfield Police Department Lieutenant J.D.
-Fortner has taken over grants ("Operation Pullover") that help within the city limits.
+Greenfield Police Department officers still participate in certain grants ("Operation Pullover") that help within the city limits.
 These grants include Seat Belt Pullover, DUI blitz and some special patrols which could be any traffic infraction.
 These occur multiple times throughout the year and definitely get the public's attention on seat belt laws.
-He and I are currently working on getting an officer certified in SFST's to help with compliance of these grants.
+In 2017, we did get an officer certified to teach Standardized Field Sobriety Tests to other officers.
+This helped the department remain compliant so we could utilize these grants.